madetech/handbook/benefits/flexible_working.md

 Wherever possible we aim to accommodate this.
 Note: This benefit is only available to current team members as the majority of our open roles are advertised as full time.
+We'll always aim to support working patterns where we can, due to client considerations, we have an internal process for requesting a flexible working pattern, and we default roles to a standard pattern

 ## Some things to consider